New York ACTUALLY HAS 12 SEASONS

 June 2023 - Fire Season Update

 After the events of June 7th, 2023, I've updated the page to reflect the new reality.
-When the air quality index is "Moderate" or worse in the summer/spring/fall, the season is now 'Hell's Front Porch'.
+When the air quality index is 3 or worse in the summer/spring/fall, the season is now 'Hell's Front Porch'.

 Deciding the Season